AlWahabMalik/ATM_Project-Java/README.md

 **Components (Classes)**

-**AtmProjectGUI.java:**   The core graphical user interface of the ATM system, allowing users to interact with their accounts via a Swing-based UI.
+**AtmProjectGUI.java:**  This is a main class.
+The core graphical user interface of the ATM system, allowing users to interact with their accounts via a Swing-based UI.

 **Address.java:**   Represents the address details of the customer.